djalbat/easy/README.md

 - `onResize(resizeHandler)`
 - `offResize(resizeHandler)`

-Both the `window` and `document` singletons have the following methods, which are identical to the corresponding ones described above:
+Both the `window` and `document` singletons have the following methods:

 - `on(eventTypes, handler, preventDefault = true)`
 - `off(eventTypes, handler)`